Quintessentially Group: Operations

 Quintessentially Group is a network of 16 brand services that operate the personal services provided for its private members.
 These companies include Travel, Events and Estates, and Quintessentially Gifts.

 Quintessentially UK Ltd — the holding company for a network of more than 30 businesses, including an art dealership, a florist, an estate agency and a chauffeur service, that cater to wealthy clients — recorded a £3.1m loss in the year to April 30, 2018, its latest available accounts.
-Its 2019 published accounts showed revenues were £50m with losses of £4.4m.
+In 2019, published accounts showed revenues of £50 million and losses of £4.4 million.

 Quintessentially Lifestyle

 Quintessentially Lifestyle is a members-only luxury lifestyle management and concierge service.
-The New York Times called Quintessentially Lifestyle, "The company that transformed the idea of concierge services into 'lifestyle management.'"
-It offers corporate and private memberships that include preferential rates on hotels and other reservations, access to events, luxury gifts, and other services.
+The New York Times described Quintessentially Lifestyle, "The company that transformed the idea of concierge services into 'lifestyle management.'"
+It offers corporate and private memberships that include discounted rates on hotels and other reservations, access to events, luxury gifts, and other services.

 Globally, the firm employs more than 1500 Lifestyle Managers in over 60 offices speaking 35 languages.

 Since 2016, the Department for International Trade has paid Quintessentially £1.4 million to introduce Whitehall officials to high-net worth individuals, so they can "network at the highest levels", according to a contract seen by the FT.